 Bordering the Alps, Piedmont is a picturesque and historically rich region in the Northwest of Italy.
-At close to 10,000 square miles it is far from small and consisting of many towns and communes is a patchwork of culture and intrigue.
-Roughly 1 hour south of the regions capital city, Turin, in the province of Cuneo, lies a hilly region known as the Langhe.
+At close to 10,000 square miles it’s far from small and consisting of many towns and communes is a patchwork of culture and intrigue.
+Roughly 1 hour south of the regions capital city, Turin, lies a hilly region known as the Langhe.
 Famous for wine, cheese and truffles, the Langhe is recognised by UNESCO’s World Heritage, in part for its outstanding living testimony to winegrowing and winemaking tradition.
 With the wines having risen to stratospheric heights in recent decades, Piedmont has become a must-visit for wine lovers the world over.
-However, given its rural, traditional nature, it can be difficult to navigate for first-time visitors.
-I’ve been fortunate enough to have visited the area several times, it is a place with much to offer the intrepid explorer.
+However, given its rural, often antiquated nature, it can be difficult to navigate for first-time visitors.
+I’ve been fortunate enough to have visited the area several times, it is a commune with much to offer the intrepid explorer.
 I hope that this brief guide will make visiting Piedmont easier, helping you get the most out of your travels.

 Turin is the most convenient airport for those wanting to visit Barolo and/or Barbaresco.
 Flights to Turin from Europe are relatively cheap and being a metropolitan hub the city has ample travel links to Alba, an ideal local town (roughly 1 hour from Turin by car) with a number of hotels, restaurants and bars.
 If easier, for whatever reason, Milan is also a feasible airport, roughly 1 hour by train from Turin.
 Those flying into either Turin or Milan may wish to spend a day in either city, there is much to see and do, flying into Milan may be ideal for those wanting to expand their trip beyond just wine.

-Having opted to take public transport during earlier visits, on recent visits I have hired a car, which has proven much more efficient and cost-effective.
-I usually use Auto Europe, a rental comparison site, to find the most suitable deal for the time of my stay, pick up is simple from Turin airport and parking fairly ample in Alba.
-Travelling is fairly easy using Waze or Maps, road signs are also fairly easy to follow even with basic proficiency in Italian.
+Having opted to take public transport during earlier visits, when visiting recently I have hired a car.
+This has proven both more efficient and cost-effective.
+Your best bet is Auto Europe, a rental comparison site, where you’ll find the most suitable deal for the duration of your stay and size of your budget.
+Pick up is simple from Turin airport and parking fairly ample in Alba.
+Travelling is easy using Waze or Maps, road signs are also fairly easy to follow even with basic proficiency in Italian.

 Somewhere to stay

-Both Barolo and Barbaresco remain somewhat rural, taxis late in the evening can be difficult and whilst there are an array of great restaurants they are not always easy to reach.
-For this reason, I recommend staying in Alba, located around 30 minutes from both Barolo and Barbaresco, taxis are accessible as is public transport, restaurants and bars.
-There are plenty of hotels available, Air B&B or Booking usually churn out several results.
-On my last visit, I stayed at Voglia di Vino Locanda, a modern, clean and affordable place in the centre of Alba.
+Both Barolo and Barbaresco remain particularly rural, taxis late in the evening can be difficult and whilst there are an array of great restaurants they are not always easy to reach.
+On this basis, I recommend staying in Alba, located around 30 minutes from both Barolo and Barbaresco.
+Taxis are accessible as is public transport, restaurants and bars.
+There are plenty of hotels available, Air B&B or Booking.com usually churn out a handful of fitting results.
+When last visiting, I stayed at Voglia di Vino Locanda, a modern, clean and affordable B&B in the centre of Alba.
 The coffee and pastries at breakfast are a particular highlight and in the evening the wine bar and restaurant downstairs is ideal.

-If you are feeling a little more adventurous and want to stay in Barbaresco, on my first visit to the region I stayed at Bed & Breakfast Giuseppe Cortese.
-Nestled amongst some of Barbarescos best vineyards and owned by the renowned Cortese family, the villa has spectacular views, rooms are well furnished and a pool is available in the summer.
+If you are feeling a little more adventurous and want to stay in Barbaresco, when first visiting I stayed at Bed & Breakfast Giuseppe Cortese.
+Nestled among some of Barbarescos most-lauded vineyards and owned by the renowned Cortese family.
+The villa has spectacular views, rooms are well furnished and a pool is available in the summer.
 The family are also happy to host you for a tour and tasting at your convenience.